REST API Monitor Troubleshooting Guide

 Troubleshooting 5xx Error Codes (e.g., 500, 502)

-- Verify that the API server is operational and has the capacity to handle incoming requests from Applications Manager.
+- Ensure the API server is up, healthy, and able to handle load from Applications Manager.

 Additional Troubleshooting Tips

-- If you’re encountering issues after monitor creation, it’s likely that an authentication token (OAuth or Web Token) has expired or changed.
-Verify that the token is still valid and update it if necessary.
+- After monitor creation, authentication tokens (OAuth or Web Token) may expire or rotate.
+Verify the token and update it if needed.

 - The URL debug tool response for the REST API monitor.